kubernetes/community/contributors/guide/README.md

 - [Security Release Page](https://git.k8s.io/sig-release/security-release-process-documentation/security-release-process.md) - outlines the procedures for the handling of security issues.
 - [Security and Disclosure Information](https://kubernetes.io/docs/reference/issues-security/security/) - check this page if you wish to report a security vulnerability.

+## Contributing on Windows Node support
+If you would like to contribute to the effort of supporting Windows Nodes in Kubernetes and scheduling Windows containers, we have a dedicated [reference guide](./contributing-on-windows.md).

 ## Documentation